 4. Pay Yourself

-5. Stick To It
+5. Stick to It

 So you’ve established a solid budget and have a great plan in place — but how do you stick to it?
 It’ll take some dedication on your part, but the reward is well worth the effort.
 If you have a spouse, work together to hold each other accountable for any spending oversights.
-If one of you overspends, set rules that the guilty party has to contribute more to that month’s savings fund — a sort of quarter jar method with a twist.
+If one of you overspends, set rules that the guilty party has to contribute more to that month’s savings fund — a sort of quarter-jar method with a twist.
 It’s much easier to do when you’re working at it together and you can make it more of a competition to keep it interesting.
-If you’re single, consider creating a support group amongst your friends with a monetary reward for reaching your budgeting goals.
-Whether it’s a vacation fund or a night out on the town, the extra incentive will help keep your eyes focused on the goal and make it fun in the process.
+If you’re single, consider creating a support group among your friends with a monetary reward for reaching your budgeting goals.
+Whether it’s a vacation fund or a night on the town, the extra incentive will help keep your eyes focused on the goal and make it fun in the process.